astropy/pyvo/docs/mivot/writer.rst

 Building Annotation Object per Object
 -------------------------------------

+This documentation is intended for developers of data model classes who want to map them to VOTables and not for end users.
+A future version will allow end users to create annotations with ready-to-use data model building blocks.

 Creating annotations consists of 3 steps:

 #.
 Create individual instances  (INSTANCE) using the ``MivotInstance`` class: objects are